The size of our dreams

 Gender inequalities in vision loss

-On International Women’s Day, we’re taking a closer look at the connections between gender inequalities and avoidable vision loss.
-The oldest of five children, Thandiwe in Zambia has always looked after her younger siblings.
-When the village borehole broke down, she had to fetch water from the river, and her family couldn’t wash as often.… Continue reading Gender inequalities in vision loss
+Taking a closer look at the connections between avoidable vision loss and gender inequalities The oldest of five children, Thandiwe in Zambia has always looked after her younger siblings.
+When the village borehole broke down, she had to fetch water from the river, and her family couldn’t wash as often.
+Thandiwe noticed some of her… Continue reading Gender inequalities in vision loss